How much is your car worth?

-The X5 5-Passenger has a much larger cargo area with its rear seat up than the Envision with its rear seat up (33.9 vs. 26.9 cubic feet).
-The X5 has a much larger cargo area with its rear seat folded than the Envision with its rear seat folded (72.3 vs. 57.3 cubic feet).
+The X5 has a much larger cargo volume with its rear seat up than the Envision with its rear seat up (33.9 vs. 26.9 cubic feet).
+The X5 has a much larger cargo volume with its rear seat folded than the Envision with its rear seat folded (72.3 vs. 57.3 cubic feet).

-A standard locking glovebox keeps your small valuables safer in the X5.
+A standard locking glovebox (which can’t be accessed with the valet key) keeps your small valuables safer in the X5.
 The Envision doesn’t offer locking storage for small valuables.

 The X5’s rear cargo window opens separately from the rest of the tailgate door to allow quicker loading of small packages.
 The Envision’s rear cargo window doesn’t open.

 The X5’s standard towing capacity is much higher than the Envision’s (6603 vs. 1500 pounds).
 Maximum trailer towing in the Buick Envision is only 1500 pounds.
 The X5 offers up to a 7209 lbs. towing capacity.

 The engine in the X5 is mounted longitudinally (North-South), instead of sideways, as in the Envision.
 This makes it easier to service and maintain, because the accessory belts are in front.

 Unlike the driver-only memory system in the Envision Essence/Premium, the X5 xDrive50i has a passenger memory, so that when drivers switch, the memory setting adjusts the driver’s seat, steering wheel position, outside mirror angle, climate settings and radio stations and the front passenger seat also adjusts to the new passenger’s preset preferences.